List of Regular Show characters: British Taxi

 The British Taxi (voiced by Mark Hamill) is a murderous British taxi who appears in "Ello Gov'ner".
 After watching a horror movie about it, Rigby begins to have nightmares as well as seeing hallucinations of it.
-It later apparently becomes real and chases Rigby, Mordecai, and Pops until it corners Rigby, who overcomes his fear and attacks it, which soon reveals that it was all a dream and the taxi was actually a mascot in a costume.
+It later apparently becomes real and chases Rigby, Mordecai, and Pops until it corners Rigby, who overcomes his fear and attacks it, which soon reveals that the taxi was actually a mascot in a costume.
 This whole episode and car could be a parody of The Car (1977) or Christine (1983).

 Limosaurus

 The Limosaurus is a fire-breathing dinosaur made of limos who first appears in "Limousine Lunchtime".
 He is the last challenge of the Limo Demolition Derby that Mordecai and Rigby must face to win the contest.
 Although it overwhelms them, they manage to defeat it with the help of a meatball sub and a missile from their limo.

+Snow Mammoth

+The Snow Mammoth (voiced by Jeff Bennett) is a giant snow monster who first appears in "The Ice Tape".